 Social anxiety can be debilitating, but it is a common mental health disorder.
 If you are struggling with the symptoms, it is imperative to seek help as soon as possible.
 There are options to help alleviate your symptoms so that you can better navigate a variety of social situations and interactions.

-For additional help and resources, you can reach out to the National Depression Hotline.
+For additional help and resources, you can reach out to the National Depression Hotline. or call us at +1-866-629-4564.
 Our specialists can provide immediate support and intervention for those experiencing a crisis.
 We can also provide you with information about local resources for social anxiety treatment and support.
 This hotline is confidential and free.
 Call today to get the help you need for your social anxiety disorder.